rki-mf1/omnifluss/docs/pathogens/inv.md

 File containing one or multiple reference sequence.
 Parameter value is a FASTA file.
+For the influenza virus, the FASTA file typically contains eight reference sequences, i.e. one per segment.
+However, another collection might suits your reearch question.
+All reads from the `--input` FASTQ files are mapped against the sequences in `--reference` and these mappings will ultimately be used for a reference-guided assembly.

 Exactly one of the two parameters `--reference` and `--reference_selection_db` has to be provided to omnifluss when process Influenza virus data.
 These two parameters provide the references for the consensus sequence reconstruction.